Many or all companies we feature compensate us. Compensation and editorial

 What’s the difference between a tax attorney and a tax relief firm?

 A tax attorney can represent you legally and specializes in tax law.
-A tax relief firm may employ CPAs or enrolled agents but often lacks the legal expertise a tax attorney offers.
+A tax relief firm may employ tax attorneys, but not all do.
+If they only employ CPAs or enrolled agents, they can lack the legal expertise a tax attorney offers.

 How long does it take to resolve a tax case with an attorney?